winstonxchen/NLP-Projects/Automatic Summerization of CNN News Using TextRank Algorithm/README.md

 3. change to PySpark kernel

-4. check and install required packages

-5. set input data path and number of summary sentence to be extracted
+4. set input data path and number of summary sentence to be extracted

-6. run all cells
+5. run all cells